Welcome!

 How have IFF Research got my contact details?

-Your details were sent to us by your landlord or Housing Association if you consented to participate in this research study.
+Your details were originally sent to us by your landlord or Housing Association if you consented to participate in this research study.
+When you completed our previous survey, you may have provided us with additional or different contact details that we are now using instead.
 We store your details securely and no one else can access them.

 What will you ask me about?

-Selected tenants and residents will be asked to complete a survey and some tenants and residents will also be invited to take part in a follow-up one-to-one interview.
+You will be asked to complete a survey and some tenants and residents will also be invited to take part in a follow-up group interview.

-The survey and interviews will ask you a range of questions relating to your home and your experience of the Social Housing Decarbonisation Fund.
+The survey and group interview will ask you a range of questions relating to your home and your current experience of the Social Housing Decarbonisation Fund.
 For example:

 • Understanding how you heat your home, for example: how easy or difficult you find keeping your home warm?